This post was originally published in November 2022.

 2944 Gleneden St, Los Angeles, CA 90039

-This is the area Angela was referring to when she said “the park area” of Frogtown that was really bad.
-Today, this park is impeccably maintained.
-There is a Spanish mission revival style building, which is very reminiscent of Santa Barbara, grassy areas to sit, restrooms, outdoor fitness equipment, a child’s playground, and even an electric charging station.
+This is the area Angela was referring to when she said “the park area”, which was overrun by gangs and drug trade.
+What a change!
+The grounds include grassy areas to sit, restrooms, outdoor fitness equipment, a child’s playground, and even an electric car charging station.
+The public restrooms are also impeccably clean!

-The park is easily accessible to the bike river path.
-If you want, you can park your car here and head over to Spoke Bicycle or Just What I Kneaded, which isn’t too far.
+The park is easily accessible to the river path.
+You may park your car here and head over to Spoke Bicycle or Just What I Kneaded, which isn’t too far.
 Another option I recommend is to bring your coffee and your meal and eat it there.

 Just a few feet away from this park, you can find the Marsh Street Skate Park, which I went to when Yellowpaper Burger did their pop-up during the Frogtown Artwalk Festival.